deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     z = zipfile.ZipFile(BytesIO(request.content))
     z.extractall("Al_acac")

-Once we have Bruker dataset folder is accessible to our Python code, we use the Python package `nmrglue <https://github.com/jjhelmus/nmrglue>`_ to convert the dataset into `CSDM <https://csdmpy.readthedocs.io/en/stable/>`__ format.
+Once we have the Bruker dataset folder is accessible to our Python code, we use the Python package `nmrglue <https://github.com/jjhelmus/nmrglue>`_ to convert the dataset into `CSDM <https://csdmpy.readthedocs.io/en/stable/>`__ format.

 .. plot::
     :context: close-figs